Ephemeral Keys for Gasless dApp UX: A Guide

 const sessionKeySigner = privateKeyToAccount(sessionPrivateKey);

 // 2.
-Define session permissions
+Define permissions for the session

 const sessionKeyValidator = await signerToSessionKeyValidator(publicClient, {